joedono/House-of-Z/locations/Heavenly Cay.md

 The whole neighborhood is going to be very similar to Hogwarts and the various magical areas presented in the books.
 Ibal's sister, Allannia, and Professor Adran Galanodel work here.

+### Purple Lotus
+High end "new age" restaurant that serves many different types of tea and almost no meat.

 ## Gilded Circle
 The artificer's and manufacturing district.
 Most of the work here is automated, but they still need builders of a sort, so this district mostly resembles a "normal" city with a variety of races wandering around.
 It has the majority of the residential buildings.
 The population here is the least magically talented in the city.